composition-cassidy/ChorusCrisp/README.md

 # Chorus Crisp

-A Vegas Pro script for creating punchy, layered vocal chop effects commonly used in Sparta Remixes.
+A Vegas Pro script for creating punchy, layered vocal chop effects commonly used in Sparta Remixes..

 ## For Developers